percona/pmm/doc/source/deploy/server/docker.rst

    use a specific version tag instead of the ``latest`` tag.
    The current stable version is ``1.1.3``.

+.. note:: By default, Docker will pull the image from DockerHub if it is not available locally.

 .. _data-container:

 Step 1.
 Create a PMM Data Container